kwithers20/quotes-app-test/README.md

 ## Installation

 Clone the repo to your desired location (Server/Local).
-Once all of the code is compied, go into the folder and run `composer install`.
+Once all of the code is copied, go into the folder and run `composer install`.
 This will install all dependancies needed.

 ## Setting up the environment